yutatokoi/portfolio/src/content/post/rust-vim-arch-btw.md

 There are ways to spend my time to likely improve my immediate employability.
 Like learning Java or Go instead of Rust.
 Reallocating the time I spend learning about text editors and operating systems to doing more LeetCode.
 But I'm in it for the long run.
 And I enjoy these "unproductive" anyways things, so it's a win for me whether the knowledge and experience I gain from them will make me more employable in the future.

 Thank you to ThePrimeagen, for not only entertaining me, but also helping me enjoy programming even more.

+---

+There has already been observable secondary effects.

+Change in attitude towards learning.

+Ex:
+using Vim
+--> less scared of Terminal/CLI
+--> wouldn't it be cool if I could do more via the Terminal?
+--> I wonder if I can do my Git stuff with CLI commands --> learn how Git works on a fundamental basis